-Sint Maarten has been a high-income constituent country of the Kingdom of the Netherlands in the Caribbean.
-It is the most densely populated country in the Caribbean with a population of more than 40,000 in an area of 34 square km and a per capita Gross Domestic Product (GDP) of U\$25,381.
+Sint Maarten is the most densely populated country in the Caribbean with a population of more than 40,000 in an area of 34 square km and a per capita Gross Domestic Product (GDP) of U\$25,381.
 English is widely spoken but Dutch is the official language of the country.
 There is immigration from all over the world.